u-root/u-bmc/README.md

 cp ~/.ssh/id_rsa.pub ssh_keys.pub
 make
 ```

-If you have qemu-system-arm installed:
+# Hacking

+To run the simulator and the integration test you need a special
+Qemu from https://github.com/openbmc/qemu.
+Using the upstream Qemu will
+work somewhat, but the integration tests will fail.

 ```
 make sim
 ```

-To run the integration tests (requires QEMU):
+To run the integration tests:
 ```
 export UROOT_QEMU=qemu-system-arm
 cd integration